-(Reason: Firefighter and public safety.
-This amendment eliminates the shunt trip requirement of the International Building Code Section 3005.5 for the purpose of elevator passenger and firefighter safety.
-This amendment is contingent on the Building Code amendment eliminating the Exceptions to Section 3005.4, such that passive fire barriers for these areas are maintained.
-The exception deletion is due to the fact that such telecom areas pose an undue fire risk to the structural integrity of the building.)
+(Reason: To ensure firefighter and public safety.
+This amendment eliminates the shunt trip requirement of International Building Code Section 3005.5 for the purpose of elevator passenger and firefighter safety.
+This amendment is contingent on the Building Code amendment eliminating the exceptions to Section 403.3 and Section 3005.4, such that passive fire barriers for these areas are maintained.
+(The exception deletion is due to the fact that such areas pose an undue fire risk to the structural integrity of the building.)